kcvajgf/kcvajgf.github.io/scoreboard_icpc/instructions.md

 - If something doesn't work for you, or if you encounter problems, please tell me so I can help you fix it.

+- You can add header messages, modify the title, do more customizations, etc., by modifying `scoreboard_icpc/index.html`.
+The scoreboard itself will be generated in the `div` with `id="leaderboard"`, so you just need to keep that `div` around.

 # Using the same computer for the leaderboard account and display